ianfhunter/GNOLL/doc/gh-pages/developers/installation.md

 Note: The current bindings do not return a result directly - You should read from the file that is generated.

 ### Shared Library
 Many languages allow importing of code via shared object.
-You can find this .o file in the build folder after running `make all`
+You can find this .so file in the build folder after running `make all`